 This MDA capability is for the analytics on the usage of ATSSS and N4 rules and provide recommendations on most suitable ATSSS/N4 rules based on the analytics and predictions performed.

-ATSSS feature introduced the notion of Multi Access PDU session, a PDU session for which the data traffic can be served over one or more concurrent accesses (3GPP access, trusted non-3GPP access and untrusted non-3GPP access).
+ATSSS feature introduced the concept of Multi Access PDU session, a PDU session for which the data traffic can be served over one or more concurrent accesses (3GPP access, trusted non-3GPP access and untrusted non-3GPP access).
 Using these services, the UE can access 5G services via 3GPP/non-3GPP access methods.